kronyer/EF_Study/EF_Study.DataAccess/study.md

 ## Remove Nullable from the project or change to false
         <Nullable>enabled</Nullable>
 and then you won't need to use the ? in the properties

+## Keep small migrations with small changes

+## Never remove the migrations from the project, just change things in model
+## You can delete all and start over!